armollica/TableShaper/README.md

 - columns: dict like {column -> {index -> value}}
 - values: just the values array

+Data types for columns will be inferred automatically.
+To prevent this and read everything in as strings, use the `-r, --raw` flag.
+You can then set the data types explicitly in a `mutate` command.

 The output file is always a CSV.

 [↑ To table of contents](#reference)